Despite how it may seem, I really do enjoy the holidays. I enjoy the community giving aspect of the holiday season, though I am not religious myself.

 Shopping online when you have ADHD is one thing – shopping in public is a whole different ballgame.
-I don’t know about you, but I get completely overwhelmed with crowds, noise and rude people.
+I get completely overwhelmed with music, smells, and… people.

 Something about the holiday season makes the crazy come out in even the most sane people.